tim-kos/node-retry/README.md

 A reference to the error object that occured most frequently.
 Errors are compared using the `error.message` property.

-If multiple error messages occured the same amount of time, the last error object with that message is returned.
+If multiple error messages occured the same number of times, the last error object with that message is returned.

 If no errors occured so far, the value is `null`.